projectcalico/calico/master/security/namespace-policy.md

 ---
 title: Use namespace in policy
 description: Use namespaces and namespaceSelectors in Calico network policy to group or separate resources.
-Use policy rules to allow or deny traffic to/from pods belonging to specific namespaces.
+Use network policies to allow or deny traffic to/from pods belonging to specific namespaces.
 ---

 ### Big picture